Junior-Stranner/mini-e-commerce/README.md

 if the User are a ADMIN only , not just whit product but with every Given , when u have a ADMIN role
 ![Captura de tela 2025-01-08 102301](https://github.com/user-attachments/assets/207064b1-cd96-48d9-9a85-408cb4539c7d)

+not just whit product but with every Given , when u have a ADMIN role
 ![Captura de tela 2025-01-09 182007](https://github.com/user-attachments/assets/b5c62824-c4c0-40e5-b168-6209ba39a6fc)